-Over the next few years, I read books, went to therapists, and attended support groups but it wasn’t enough.
-They were not all in vain.
+Over the next few years, I read books, went to therapists, attended support groups among other things, but nothing was enough.
+Those things were not all in vain.
 Therapy helped me to shift how I thought about some things which was helpful.
 Support groups helped me feel less alone but at the same time, it felt like watching people relive their losses over and over.
-As far as I could see, there was no help and no way to recover from losing my son.
+As far as I could see, there was no help and no way to recover in a way my life was fully meaningful.
 At the end of the day, my son was gone and it continually affected me.
-Over time, without having choice, I learned to act as if I was fine.
+Over time, without having better choices, I learned to act as if I was fine.

 Learning to grieve the loss of my son AND to heal my own past is how I help others.
 If a loss is new or decades old and you know there is more to life than simply surviving, click here.